 Drone Taxi R-1

-The R-1, like the Scorpion, has two forward and two rear vertical propellers for VTOL but are not utilized in flight mode.
-In addition it has a pusher-prop for flight mode and upward-stowable wings.
-It employs a hybrid propulsion system design with a free-piston engine (FPE) Venturi engine for electrical power generation and standard gasoline.
-It can also leverage charging stations for a battery.
+Like the Scorpion, the R-1 is a quadcopter used for VTOL flight and for forward flight uses one main wing and a pusher-prop.
+It employs a hybrid-electric propulsion system design with a free-piston engine (FPE) Venturi engine for electrical power generation and uses standard gasoline.
+It can also use charging stations for its batteries.
 It carries a single passenger and an automatic flight control system.
-A patented system would engage the vertical quad of propellers an emergency landing.
+A patented system would engage the vertical quadcopters in an emergency landing.

 - Article: GoFly Enters Phase II, Vertiflite, July/August 2018

-- Article: eVTOL Captures the Attention of CES Vertiflite, Mar/Apr 2019
+- Article: eVTOL Captures the Attention of CES Vertiflite, March/April 2019